Skip to content

 • Improved power reliability: power is generated on-site, so customers don’t have to rely on long powerlines for their power supply.
 Power outages have been reduced by around 90%.

-• More renewables: up to 90% of the SPS electricity comes from solar panels and the solar energy stored in the battery, providing greener energy source to power homes and businesses
+• More renewables: up to 90% of the SPS electricity comes from solar panels and the solar energy stored in the battery, providing a greener energy source to power homes and businesses

 • Tailored to customers: SPS units come in different sizes so they are installed to suit the individual customer’s energy needs.